barricklab/seabreeze/documentation/docs/usage.md

 ```
 snakemake --use-conda --cores n <command>
 ```
 Where n is the number of cores to be used to execute the command.
 Following sections describe commands that can be used.
-Additional flags can be added to commands and are detailed in 'Additional Options'.
+Additional flags can be added to commands for useful functionality or to circumvent exceptions.
+They are detailed in 'Additional Options'.

 ## Analyse genome sizes